-Iceland has become quite the “hot” destination for many travelling from North America en route to Europe.
-The plethora of incredible natural wanders, enticing promise of seeing the Northern Lights, and inexpensive tickets with the increasing popularity of WowAir (discount airline owned by Iceland’s national airline, Icelandair) has really put the country on the map for tourists everywhere.
+Iceland has become quite the “hot” destination for many traveling from North America en route to Europe.
+The plethora of incredible natural wonders, enticing promise of seeing the Northern Lights, and inexpensive tickets with the increasing popularity of WowAir (discount airline owned by Iceland’s national airline, Icelandair) has really put the country on the map for tourists everywhere.

 Read More: 32 Fun Facts About Iceland.

 If you’re looking for inexpensive flights to Iceland, don’t forget to use Skyscanner or download the App on your smartphones so you can always find the best deals for your next trips!

 I didn’t have a plan going to Iceland – I had the ambition to drive the Ring Road that was quickly dashed upon hearing that it requires at least 7-8 days to fully complete, and I wasn’t confident in my driving skill with the potential road closures, and unpredictable weather (I’m glad I didn’t by the way – I would not know how to drive and the etiquettes around the single-lane roads while dealing with the constantly-changing weather).

 Read More: Packing For Iceland, France, and Greece!

 My main goal for this trip was to be outside of Reykjavik as much as possible as the many wonders of Iceland are found a way outside of the city.
 I had the option of joining a big tour group, a semi-private smaller group tour or drive myself.
 Like usual, I booked myself a small day trip to fill the day and get myself to the destinations that I had in mind.
 Although the day trips were expensive ($146 and $170 accordingly which is a highly competitive rate despite the really crappy conversion rate I was charged) in the end, I believe renting a car would have set me back the same amount or even more because gas is twice as much as it costs in Canada (Roughly $2/Ltr in Iceland).